statisticsnorway/ssb-component-library/README.md

 If you need to replace outdated screenshots, run `npm run clear-tests`.

 #### Styling
-Styling is done with [styled-components](https://www.styled-components.com/), which means that we write CSS in JS.
+Styling is done with SCSS.
+You should familiarise yourself just a bit with the [stylelint](./.stylelintrc) configuration, but it's pretty manageable.
+Just make sure you stick to the color variables specified in the [variables document](./src/style/_variables.scss) to make maintenance and potential changes easier.